Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Another study (3) indicates that people with metabolic disorders such as type 2 diabetes and non-alcoholic fatty liver disease have lower levels of omega-3 fatty acids in their blood.
 Low omega-3 fatty acid levels are also linked to increased insulin resistance.

-A 2018 review (4) shows that omega-3 supplements are linked to improvements in cardiovascular markers in type 2 diabetic patients.
+A 2018 review (4) shows that omega-3 supplements improve cardiovascular markers in type 2 diabetic patients.
 The study discovered that supplementation is linked to significant reductions in LDL cholesterol, VLDL cholesterol, and triglycerides.

 Because shrimps contain a lot of cholesterol, eating too many of them can raise your cholesterol and spike your blood sugar.